-But there doesn’t seem to be much shalom these days.
+But there doesn’t seem to be much shalom in the age of COVID-19.
 At least that’s what you’d believe if you watch fifteen minutes of CNN or Fox News.
 They would have you believe that the only thing worth talking about is the latest count of coronavirus cases and deaths, the latest unemployment numbers, and who we should blame for all of this.

 It seems they would have us believe we can’t do much about what’s happening.
-As though the only ones who can do anything good for the world at a time like this are medical professionals and scientists, those on the front lines of caring for the sick and those working to discover a vaccine or treatment.
+As though the only ones who can do anything good for the world in the age of COVID-19 are medical professionals and scientists, those on the front lines of caring for the sick and those working to discover a vaccine or treatment.